herakleitos/Test/DialogflowTest/Intent.md

 |question | string  | no | yes |question you can expect from users,that will trigger this intent.
 |questionEntities | array  | no | yes |an array of [QuestionsEntities](#questionsentities-json-format) that you want to mark on current question.

-#### QuestionsEntities Json Format
+#### QuestionsEntity Json Format
-QuestionsEntities is represented as simple flat json objects with the following keys:
+QuestionsEntity is represented as simple flat json objects with the following keys:

 |Name| Type| Read-only    | Mandatory | Description
 | ------------- |--------------------- | ---------- | -------------------- | ------------------